Digitaler-Impfnachweis/covpass-android/README.md

 We avoid unnecessary indirections and abstraction layers as long as a simple combination of the IDE's refactoring operations can trivially introduce those layers later.

 We use lifecycle-aware, reactive, demand-driven programming.
-See [UI and State](#ui-and-state) for more details and sample code.
+See [UI, reactivity, events](#ui-reactivity-events) for more details and sample code.

 ### Dependency injection